-Although there are no archaeological remains directly connected to the inscription, it is noteworthy that there were ancient quarries in the region of Kenchreai (Robert 1960: 23, n.
+Although there are no archaeological remains directly connected to the inscription, it is noteworthy that there were ancient quarries in the region of Kenchreai (Robert 1960: 23 n.
 1).
-If the restoration of the inscription is correct, it may refer to several professional groups working at several stages of stone processing, such as marmarii.
+If the restoration of the inscription is correct, it may refer to several professional groups working at several stages of stone processing, such as marmararioi.

 ii.
-Gender Men Note If the restoration of the word as [lith]oxo[o]i is correct, the members of the group are men.
+Gender Men Note If the restoration of the word as akonetai is correct, the members of the group are men.